If Jesus Rose from the Dead, then (#25) We Will Also Rise

 I am the resurrection and the life.
 Whoever believes in me, though he die, yet shall he live… John 11:25

 Jesus is the resurrection and the life.
 What amazing words of hope for those who are in Christ!
-In Him we have this enduring confidence that just as Jesus was raised from the dead, so shall we.
+In Him we have this enduring confidence that just as Jesus was raised from the dead, so shall we be raised.

 This is the hope and the longing for every believer.

-As I write this, news has come that our dear friend Ravi Zacharias has departed this world.
-We weep, yes, for God has taken from us a great man—a man mightily used by the Lord all over the world.
+We weep, yes, when God takes close and beloved family members or fellow believers from us.
 But, in our weeping, we rejoice!
 For the Door is merely that.
 When we walk through it, we are in the presence of the Lord.
 And one day, we will see the Lord ourselves, and we will see each other, for we will be raised just as He was raised.

 Death is swallowed up in victory.